 We understand that when your circumstances change, your insurance needs often change as well.
 This is why we offer Life Events cover.
-For more information, see section 2.3 Life Events cover later in Booklet or download the application form using your personal login at mercersuper.com to apply for Life Events cover.
+For more information, see section 2.3 'Life Events cover' later in this Booklet or download the Life events cover form using your personal login at mercersuper.com.au to apply for Life Events cover.

-2.0 Death, TPD and Income Protection cover - Terms and Conditions
+2.0 Death, TPD and IP cover - Terms and conditions